-While we’re not ready to go this far now … though it’s likely coming … addressing the interaction your audiences have with your organization is essential to building the brand.
+While we’re not ready to go this far now … though it’s likely coming … addressing the interactions your audiences have with your organization is essential to building the brand.

 A brand is the sum of experiences

-If your audiences — current or potential customers — have a bad experience which could be a rude response on the phone; or a murky and confusing website; or a disappointing product and that doesn’t perform as promised; those experiences will affect brand perceptions.
+If your audiences have a bad experience — a rude response on the phone; or a murky and confusing website; or a disappointing product and that doesn’t perform as promised–those experiences affect brand perceptions.

 That’s why the concept of “brand” must be integrated into the entire organization.
-It must guide the design of products and services, and how they’re delivered and supported.
-It must integrate the organization’s purpose into actions that fulfill on that purpose.
-And yes, it must still include a visual identity as part of an integrated marketing communications system.
+It must guide the design of products and services.
+It must drive how they’re delivered and supported.
+The goal is to integrate the organization’s purpose into actions that fulfill on that purpose.
+And yes, a cohesive visual identity is still part of an integrated marketing communications system.

 Where do you want to take your brand?